Intent

 Implementation

 Our PE curriculum ensures that we meet the requirements of the National Curriculum and is specifically tailored to our children.
-We follow the PE ‘Create Development’ scheme of work.
-This includes 6 different ‘Units’, each covering a different ‘Cognitive Focus and Learning Journey’ and a set of ‘Fundamental Movement Skills’.
-Each ‘Unit’ is broken down into a series of lessons to be delivered each half term.
-Each year group has a pack of guidance to support their work in these areas and each member of teaching staff has access to an online ‘Create Development’ portal.
-This is to help with planning and to ensure progression.
+We follow the Get Set 4 PE scheme of work.
+In EYFS, this covers 6 different units across each year and in KS1, it covers 10 different units across each year.
+Each unit is broken down into a series of lessons to be delivered each half term.
+Each member of teaching staff has access to an online portal which helps with planning and ensuring progression.

 PE is taught by the class teacher to the whole class with activities in smaller groups or for individual children.
-Differentiation is mostly by outcome, expectations vary according to the ability and skill of individual children, both the less able and those more talented in PE.
+Adaptive teaching ensures that children are provided with different levels of support, depending on their skill level.

-• EYFS Reception - Reception have 1 x 1 hour PE lesson and 1 x 2hours Wild Woods sessions a fortnight.
+EYFS Reception - Reception have 1 hour of PE lessons per week and 1 x 2 hours Wild Woods sessions per fortnight.
 Other opportunities for physical development are planned in each week according to the EYFS profile objectives.

 Physical Education is fundamental in developing healthy lifestyles in young people.
 We have an inclusive approach and value the importance of physical and mental well-being.

-We have an annual sports day and sponsor day to foster enjoyment and celebrate achievement.
-Through the School Sports Partnership, KS1 and Reception are provided with a range of opportunities including taking part in festivals and competitions.
+We have an annual sports day to foster enjoyment and celebrate achievement.
+Through the School Sports Partnership with DCHS, KS1 and Reception are provided with the opportunity to take part in festivals and competitions during the Spring Term.
 Teachers are also able to develop their own subject knowledge of PE through observing PE lessons delivered by specialist PE coaches/lessons throughout the year.
-This is supported by the DCHS sports partnership.

 Playtimes are an important part of our pupils being happy, healthy and ready to learn.
-We have a well-staffed and equipped playground with trim trail which provide opportunities for children to develop and improve fundamental skills whilst being active during break and lunchtimes.
-The patio playground allows pupils in the EYFS to have their own outside area to develop these skills.
+We have a well-staffed and equipped playground with a trim trail, providing opportunities for children to develop and improve fundamental skills whilst being active during break and lunchtimes.
+The patio playground allows pupils EYFS to have their own outside area to develop these skills.

 Impact

 From our lessons, our children learn to take responsibility for their own health and fitness.
 We equip our children with the necessary skills and a love for sport.
 They will hopefully grow up to live happy and healthy lives utilising the skills and knowledge acquired through PE.
-We reflect regularly on the sequence to ensure we tailer the curriculum to different cohorts, especially in light of the pandemic where children did not have as much access to physical education.
+We reflect regularly on the sequence to ensure we tailor the curriculum to different cohorts.

 To find out more visit our PE and Sport Premium page